JeroenDeDauw/Replicator/doc/research.md

 The last 12 days are currently empty directories.
 Either the dumps are not created each day, or the process is not very reliable.

+Structure not fully clear.
+Does this contain diffs or full data?
+Looking at a dump it seems to just hold pointers to revisions plus meta data.
+Looking at Magnus his script presumably explains things.
+Cannot find docs on the format.